Faculty Executive Leadership Academy

 • The program starts July 2024 and continues through June 2026 with FELA Fellows expected to engage throughout the entire calendar year.

-• FELA Fellows will receive three types of financial support:
+• FELA Fellows receive three types of financial support:

 1. Funds for salary replacement: $20,000 for each 12-month period in the program (for a total of $40,000 over the two years).
 These funds can be used for course buy-out, research support, or summer salary.